sbslee/notes/Jupyter Notebook.md

 ...
 ```

-Then run the following:
+Run the following:

 ```
 ssh -L 8080:127.0.0.1:8080 cm401
 ```

-**Update 2**

-If you need to run Jupyter Notebook in an interactive session (i.e. `qlogin`) because you are in a login node as opposed to a computing node, you have to do the port forwarding twice.
+In case you need to run Jupyter Notebook in an interactive session (i.e. `qlogin`) because you are in a login node as opposed to a computing node, you have to do the port forwarding twice.
 To do this, follow these instructions:

 1. Start an interactive session in the remote server.
 Take a note of the node name (e.g. grc141) because you will need this later.
 2. Activate a conda environment with Jupyter Notebook.